-Parents converse with the class teacher termly to discuss concerns and set targets for the following term using an Individual Education Plan (IEP).
-IEPs are completed for all children on the Record of Need.
+Parents liaise with the class teacher termly to discuss concerns and set targets using an Individual Provision Map (IPM).
+These are completed for all children on the Record of Need.
 The concerns are discussed and actions are noted.
 An annual review is held to update progress and provision for those with an EHCP.
-An open-door policy is used for parents to access the SENDCo and class teacher as and when is needed at an appropriate time.
+An open-door policy is used for parents to access the SENDCo and class teacher, as and when is needed at an appropriate time.

-Pupils progress is tracked and if they are working below Year 1 level, their progress will be recorded using Pre-key stage standards.
+Pupil progress is tracked and if they are working below their year group level, their progress will be recorded using Pre-key stage standards.
 Progress is formally updated termly by the class teacher and fed back to the SENDCo.